RoboManipal/Learn-ROS/README.md

 4. Publish a ROS package for a simple publisher subscriber node in python (talker-listener).

 **Task 2:**
+1. Understand the significance of the talker and listener scripts.
+Implement them in both python and C++.
-1. Modify the talker-listener node to send data of different types. (int,bool,char)
+2. Modify the talker-listener nodes to send data of different types. (int,bool and char)
+3. Create a custom msg and use the Pub-Sub model to send your msg.

+**Task 3:**
-2. Create a ROS node to control the turtlebot.
+1. Create a ROS node to control the turtlesim bot.
 (Move,Rotate,Go to goal)
-3. Write a script to draw the letter 'D' using the turtle bot.
+2. Write a script to draw the letter 'D' using the turtle bot.
-4. Write a script to draw a hexagon using the turtle bot.
+3. Write a script to draw a hexagon using the turtle bot.

+**Task 4:**
+1. Use ROS to send data from an ultrasonic sensor (connected to an arduino) using the Publsiher-Subscriber model.
+   *Note* : If you don't have this sensor you can use any other sensor as well.
+You can also expand this exercise to other electronic modules and sensors.

+**Task 5:**
+1. Understand the client server model and how it works in ROS.
+2. Write a client server node (in C++ and python).
+Edit the basic code to send different data.

 ## Resources
 1. Official [ROS](http://wiki.ros.org/ROS/Tutorials) tutorials.